 Understanding false dilemmas

-The false dilemma is an informal fallacy, since there is an issue with its underlying premises, and namely with the assumption that both of the following conditions are true, in a situation where one or both of them are false:
+The false dilemma is an informal fallacy, since there is an issue with its premises, and namely with the assumption that both of the following conditions are true, in a situation where one or both of them are false:

 - A false dilemma assumes that the options that are presented are mutually exclusive.
 In this context, mutual exclusivity means that only one of the available options can be selected (or can be true) at any given time.
-Accordingly, if a false dilemma occurs as a result of incorrectly assuming mutual exclusivity, then that means that it involves presenting the available options in a way that suggests that we can only choose one of them (or that only one of them can be true), while in reality it’s possible to pick two or more of them at the same time (or for two or more of them to be true).
+Accordingly, if a false dilemma occurs as a result of incorrectly assuming mutual exclusivity, then that means that it involves presenting the available options in a way that suggests that we can only choose one of them (or that only one of them can be true), while in reality it’s possible to pick two or more of them (or for two or more of them to be true).